Sharing Folders or Gallery files

 Using a document to share Gallery files

-If you wish to share Gallery items, you can create a single RSpace document, and use it as if it was a folder.
+If you wish to share Gallery items, you can create a single RSpace document, and use it like a "container" or folder for any number of files you want to share or bundle together.

 For example, you can add a list of files from the Gallery to a new document, then share it with a LabGroups or individual.
 Users the document was shared with will then be able to access all the files that are embedded in the document.
 This strategy offers a number of advantages and abilities: